phdymz/ProteinMAE/README.md

 # ProteinMAE
 Official PyTorch implementation of  "ProteinMAE: Masked Autoencoder for Protein Surface Self-supervised Learning".
+Code will be released after the paper is accepted.